wdehoog/shoutcast-sailfish/readme.md

   * Search by 'Now Playing' or Keywords
   * Tune in on a Station
   * Pause/Play

+#### Usage
+  * Press a Station will start playing it
+  * Swipe the player area left/right will load previous/next Station (only for pages having a Station list)

 ### Development
 This project is developed with the Sailfish OS IDE (QT Creator).